Call Today! Free Immediate Response (818) 781-1570

 Recall in the elements of the crime above that you can only be found guilty of PC 217.1(a) if the prosecutor is able to prove you assaulted the public official with the motive of revenge or to prevent them from performing their duties.
 We might be able to argue there is insufficient evidence to prove this required factor.

-Other potential defenses include showing that while you may have used harsh language or gestures, you never made an attempt to harm them.
+Other potential defenses include showing that while you may have used harsh language or gestures, you never attempted to harm them.
 We might also be able to argue you didn't act willfully, didn't possess the ability to harm them, or you are the victim of a false allegation.

 We might be able to negotiate with the prosecutor for reduced charges or even get the case dismissed through prefiling intervention.